Are you aware of the dangers of unrestrained dogs in cars?

 According to the Ruffwear website, their Load Up Harness “has been successfully tested to withstand the rigors of a vehicle crash test.“

-Always be considerate of others and pick up after him, so pack a sufficient amount of poop bags, and remember to bring along enough water & his regular food, as well as his favorite toy(s).
+Always be considerate of others and pick up after your pup, so pack a sufficient amount of poop bags.

 What’s left is to enjoy a safe trip with your pack!